mathkimchi/singularity/DEVLOG.md

 I'm not sad about that, it is to be expected.

 Also, char cell is a mess rn bc I have an internal vs pretty version.

+...

+Ok, time to read the run-time bugs and squash 'em.

+I'm not going to do a new commit per bug squashed.
+Or should I?

+The first error was that the bind group descriptor and bind group layout doesn't match.
+Simple fix, I was passing in the image bind group layout instead of char grid bind group layout.